-Redemption of warrants for Class A ordinary shares when the price per Class A ordinary share equals or exceeds \$10.00.
+Redemption of Warrants for Class A Ordinary Shares.
 Commencing ninety days after the warrants become exercisable, the Company may redeem the outstanding Public Warrants:

-- \Box in whole and not in part; - at \$0.10 per warrant upon a minimum of 30 days' prior written notice of redemption; provided that holders will be able to exercise their warrants on a cashless basis prior to redemption and receive that number of shares based on the redemption date and the "fair market value" of the Company's Class A ordinary shares; - if, and only if, the last reported sale price (the "closing price") of the Company's Class A ordinary shares (a) equals or exceeds \$10.00 per Public Share and (b) is less than \$18.00 per Public Share (in each case, as adjusted for share subdivisions, share dividends, reorganizations, reclassifications, recapitalizations and the like) for any 20 trading days within the 30-trading day period ending three business days before the Company sends the notice of redemption to the warrant holders;

-- if, and only if, the Private Placement Warrants are also concurrently called for redemption on the same terms as the outstanding Public Warrants; - if, and only if, there is an effective registration statement covering the issuance of the Class A ordinary shares issuable upon exercise of the warrants and a current prospectus relating thereto available throughout the 30-day period after written notice of redemption is given, or an exemption from registration is available.
+- in whole and not in part; - at \$0.10 per warrant upon a minimum of 30 days' prior written notice of redemption; provided that holders will be able to exercise their warrants on a cashless basis prior to redemption and receive that number of shares based on the redemption date and the "fair market value" of the Company's Class A ordinary shares; - if, and only if, the last reported sale price (the "closing price") of the Company's Class A ordinary shares (a) equals or exceeds \$10.00 per Public Share and (b) is less than \$18.00 per Public Share (in each case, as adjusted for share subdivisions, share dividends, reorganizations, reclassifications, recapitalizations and the like) for any 20 trading days within the 30-trading day period ending three business days before the Company sends the notice of redemption to the warrant holders; - if, and only if, the Private Placement Warrants are also concurrently called for redemption on the same terms (except with respect to a holder's ability to cashless exercise its warrants) as the outstanding Public Warrants; - if, and only if, there is an effective registration statement covering the issuance of the Class A ordinary shares issuable upon exercise of the warrants and a current prospectus relating thereto available throughout the 30-day period after written notice of redemption is given, or an exemption from registration is available.